battaglir/JPR-Election-night-scraping/README.md

 3. **View Results**: The results will be saved in JSON and CSV files in the same directory.

-Note: This program does not CREATE the datawrapper graphs initially, I reccomend running the scraping parts first, then taking the CSVs and manually creating graphs in Datawrapper, then copying the ID's and pasting them in the script so it can auto-update from then on.
+Note: This program does not CREATE the datawrapper graphs initially, I recomend running the scraping parts first, then taking the CSVs and manually creating graphs in Datawrapper, then copying the ID's and pasting them in the script so it can auto-update from then on.

 ## Running automatically